i-bar/blog/source/_posts/publish-npx.md

 ### Bonus 2: add a brief description

 We can also add a `README.md` file to get a nice package description.
-Add in again in the project root, i.e. the same location where the package.json was created.
+Add it again in the project root (the same location where the package.json was created).
 We can add a few lines to it:

 ```markdown